 This course is the third quarter of the first-year PhD microeconomics sequence.
-The theme of the course is 'Market Failures and Their Solutions'.
+The theme of the course is 'Market Failures and Solutions'.
 Roughly speaking, we will cover Parts III and V of Mas-Colell, Whinston & Green's Microeconomic Theory (aka MWG), plus some additional topics not in the text.
 It is presumed that students have a working knowledge of the topics from the previous two quarters of the sequence, including all of Parts I and IV and most of Part II of MWG.
 The only required text is MWG (which you should already own), but I will also lecture out of other texts and sources, some of which I list below.

-Required Texts:
+Required Text:

 • Microeconomic Theory, by Mas-Colell, Whinston, & Green ("MWG").
-This is the bible of microeconomics.
 It's encyclopedic, but a reference that every economist absolutely must have and know forward and backward.
-Some chapters read better than others, so picking up an alternative text is a good idea.
+It's not the best for gaining intuition, however, so picking up an alternative text is a good idea.